benoitpas/aoc-2023/README.md

 Part 2: The brute force solution did work for part 1 with only a few seconds way but it is not going to work obviously for part 2.
 While working on part 1 I thought of a pre-filtering that should keep the number of combinations under control.

 Basically, no need to keep the combinations where the number of contiguous '#' is higher than any groups in the expected counts.
+Looking again at the problem, that may not be enough.
+A backtracking where we iteratively check the number of combinations may be better.